samsarone/docs/docs/pricing.md

 ## 2. Express Narrative Creator Pricing
 Express Narrative Creator (narrative movies) is priced based on the specific model used.

-(Any additional explanatory text about how Express Narrative Creator pricing is calculated can go here.)

 ---

 ## 3. Studio Creator Pricing
 Studio Creator pricing is also based on the model used.

-(Any additional explanatory text about how Studio Creator pricing is calculated can go here.)

 ---